ittp/ssh-tun-bot/README.md

-# Keep SSH tunneling session ssing autossh and cron
+# Keep SSH session using autossh and cron
 ## Server Side

 ### Add User for SSH tunneling